-• Institutional dismissal can result from violations of the student code of conduct or from poor academic performance (see Graduate Catalogue).

-• Programmatic dismissal occurs when students are lacking in growth in personal, professional, academic and/or skill-related areas.
+- Institutional dismissal can result from violations of the student code of conduct or from poor academic performance (see Graduate Catalogue). - Programmatic dismissal occurs when students are lacking in growth in personal, professional, academic and/or skill-related areas.
 This type of dismissal is under the jurisdiction of the program.
+Note that a student who is asked to leave a field site (i.e., pre-practicum, practicum, internship) will receive a failing grade, which will result in dismissal from the program.